NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 We will produce a terrain model for the *Lunar Surface Proving Ground* (LSPG) at the Mojave Air and Space Port in California (35.072321 N, -118.153957 W).
+The site has dimensions of 100 x 100 meters.

 This site is meant to mimic the topography and optical properties of Moon's surface.
 It has very strong albedo variations that need modeling.
 Being on